If you’ve been diagnosed with mesothelioma, here are the most important things to know about your diagnosis:

 - Imaging Scans: If patients display signs and symptoms that indicate mesothelioma, doctors will then order imaging scans.
 X-rays, CT scans and MRIs allow doctors to inside the patient and look for masses of tissue resembling tumors.

 - Biopsy: If imaging scans reveal tumor masses, then doctors will order a biopsy.
-Tissue samples removed during a biopsy get examined under a microscope by a pathologist, who looks for the presence of mesothelioma cancer cells.
+Tissue samples removed during a biopsy get examined under a microscope by a pathologist—a doctor who looks for the presence of mesothelioma cancer cells.
 A biopsy can conclusively tell doctors whether a patient has mesothelioma or not.

 All patients should seek a second or third opinion on their condition outside a general oncologist.
-There are many reported instances of mesothelioma patients receiving a misdiagnosis when a general oncologist confused their condition with another type of lung or abdominal cancer.
+There are many reported instances of mesothelioma patients receiving a misdiagnosis when a general oncologist confused their condition with a type of lung or abdominal cancer.

 Avoid putting yourself at risk of a misdiagnosis.
 Contact a specialist to get an accurate diagnosis so you can begin receiving life-extending treatments immediately.

 Mesothelioma is a complex disease.
 If you’ve been diagnosed, the Mesothelioma Justice Guide will help you understand your treatment options and how to improve your prognosis.